pydata/xarray/doc/tutorial.rst

     ds.select_vars('abc')

-If an dimension name is given as an argument to `drop_vars`, it also drops all variables that use that dimension:
+If a dimension name is given as an argument to `drop_vars`, it also drops all variables that use that dimension:

 .. ipython:: python